 Square Root calculation methods | square root formulas

-Definition of square root : Mathematically, it is defined as ” square root of a number is a value that, when multiplied by itself, gives the number”. i.e When a number is multiplied by itself to give the square of number then that number is a square root for that square number.
-Square root represented by a the symbol ” √ ”
+Definition of square root: Mathematically, it is defined as the ” square root of a number is a value that, when multiplied by itself, gives the number”. i.e. When a number is multiplied by itself to give the square of number then that number is a square root for that square number.
+Square root represented by a symbol ” √ “

-Now here we learn different methods for finding the square root
+Now we learn different methods for finding the square root

 b) Square Root of a Perfect Square by using the Prime Factorization Method.

-c) Short cut trick for find the square root for perfect square number.
+c) Shortcut trick for finding the square root for the perfect square number.

-Square Root of a any number by the long division method.
+Square root of any number by the long division method.

-Take a example Find √650 to one decimal place.
+Take an example Find √650 to one decimal place.

 Step 2 : Find the largest number whose square is equal to or just less than the first period or pair.
 Here Square the 2, giving 4, and Square the 3, giving 9.
 So write 4 that underneath the 6.
 Take the number ‘ 2 ” as the divisor and also as the quotient.

-Step 5: Now think suitable single digit number which is also taken as the next digit of the quotient.
-The single digit is to be choose like the product of that product of the new divisor and the this single digit to be equal to or just less than the new dividend.
+Step 5: Now think suitable single-digit number which is also taken as the next digit of the quotient.
+The single digit is to be choose like the product of product of the new divisor and the this single digit to be equal to or just less than the new dividend.

 Here check one by one digit i.e 41 x 1 = 41 , 42 x 2 = 84, 43 x 3 = 129, 44 x 4 = 176, 45 x 5 = 225, 46 x 6 = 275 .
 So take the single digit is 5.